Robbie Grossman Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels' 3.92 team ERA ranks 11th among all league pitching staffs.
+- The Angels have a 3.85 team ERA that ranks 11th across all league pitching staffs.

-- The Angels give up the eighth-fewest home runs in baseball (31 total, one per game).
+- The Angels give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).

-- The Angels will send Anderson (1-0) to make his sixth start of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts in 26 2/3 innings pitched.
+- Detmers makes the start for the Angels, his sixth of the season.
+He is 0-2 with a 4.85 ERA and 31 strikeouts through 26 2/3 innings pitched.

-- In his most recent outing on Saturday, April 29 against the Milwaukee Brewers, the left-hander tossed 6 2/3 innings, giving up one earned run while surrendering five hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the left-hander tossed 4 1/3 innings, surrendering four earned runs while giving up four hits.

-- The 33-year-old has amassed an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .290 batting average against him.
+- The 23-year-old has put up an ERA of 4.85, with 10.7 strikeouts per nine innings, in five games this season.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.